Gibraltar Social Democrats: Policies

-Despite the name of the party suggesting that it's a social democratic party, the GSD has been described as liberal-conservative and centre-right.
-The party supports the current constitutional status of Gibraltar as an autonomous British overseas territory and is opposed to any proposal of joint British–Spanish sovereignty.
+Despite the name of the party suggesting that it is a social democratic party, the GSD has been described as liberal-conservative and centre-right.
+The party supports the current constitutional status of Gibraltar as a self-governing British overseas territory and is opposed to any proposal of joint British–Spanish sovereignty.
 The GSD has traditionally been less hostile in its attitude to Spain than its main rival, the Gibraltar Socialist Labour Party.

 Elections

 In the 1991 by-election to the Gibraltar House of Assembly, following the resignation of GSD Leader Peter Montegriffo, Peter Caruana was elected party leader and won 61.81% of the popular vote to fill in the vacant seat.

 In the 1992 election, the party won 20.20% of the popular vote and 7 seats.

 In the 1996 election, the party won 52.20% of the popular vote and 8 seats.

 In the 2000 election, the party won 58.35% of the popular vote and 8 seats.

 In the 2003 election, the party won 51.45% of the popular vote and 8 seats.

 In the 2007 election to the newly named (and reorganised) Gibraltar Parliament, the party won 49.33% of the popular vote and 10 seats.

 In the 2011 election, the party won 46.76% of the popular vote and 7 seats, unable to secure a fifth term.

 In the 2013 by-election, the GSD candidate Marlene Hassan Nahon won 39.95% of the popular vote.

 In the 2015 election, the party won 31.56% of the popular vote and 7 seats.

 The GSD endorsed the Conservative Party in the 2015 British general election.

 In the 2019 election, the party won 25.60% of the popular vote.
 However they lost 1 seat down from 7 to 6 MPs.
 This resulted in the Party's MP and Shadow Minister, Trevor Hammond, to be unseated and to be taken by Marlene Hassan-Nahon, who recently formed and lead her own progressive party, Together Gibraltar, during the elections.